Slow Cooker Peach Crisp (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Slow Cooker Peach Crisp could never be sugar free, because the peaches are naturally sweet, but made with an approved sweetener, I would eat this for a “once-in-a-while treat” for Phase 2 or 3 of the original South Beach Diet.
-Check the nutritional information to see the net carbs if you’re making this for a low-carb diet plan.
+Check the nutritional information to see the net carbs if you’re making this for a low-carb diet plan; you might be surprised.

 Find More Recipes Like This One: